 Chamber music concerts and lectures are held at the Heritage Museum, and it is also available for rental for weddings and special functions.

 Hours and Admission

-SUMMER HOURS: Tuesday and Friday 12 pm-4 pm.
+SUMMER HOURS: CLOSED until September 3: Then open Tuesday and Friday 12 pm-4 pm.
 Admission is $3.00 for adults, children are admitted free when accompanied by an adult.
 Cultural Treasures Members are always admitted free.
 Membership cards must be shown.